solkim-83/tp/docs/UserGuide.md

 * Deleted contacts will also be removed from any event they attend.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can delete multiple contacts at once by entering multiple corresponding indices.
+You can delete multiple contacts at once by entering multiple corresponding indices with a comma in between (e.g. 3,1,2).
 </div>

 Examples: